aritrac/TrickyPieces/README.md

 # TrickyPieces

-_These contain tricky pieces of Java code_
+# These contain tricky pieces of Java code

-_Problem 1 -> Subarray with given sum in an unsorted array of positive numbers _
+_Problem 1 :Subarray with given sum in an unsorted array of positive numbers _